Jeff Messer – President

 Women’s Sub Committee

-The Club Captain and President sit on all sub committees
+The Club Captain and President have a standing invite to sit on any sub committees

 HISTORY